-Russian plane headed for U.S. with coronavirus medical equipment
+Russian plane with coronavirus medical gear flies to U.S. after Trump-Putin call

 Confirmed U.S. cases have surged to 187,000 and nearly 3,900 people have already died there from COVID-19, the illness caused by the coronavirus.

-In Russia, where some doctors have questioned the accuracy of official data, the official tally of confirmed cases is 2,337 cases with 17 deaths.
+In Russia, the official tally of confirmed cases is 2,337 cases with 17 deaths, although some doctors there have questioned the accuracy of official data.

-Relations between Moscow and Washington have been strained in recent years by everything from Syria to Ukraine to election interference, something Russia denies.
+Relations between Moscow and Washington have been strained in recent years by everything from Syria to Ukraine to U.S. election interference, something Russia denies.
+Trump spent two years battling a federal investigation into whether his 2016 campaign colluded with Russia.

+Trump said on Tuesday he and Putin discussed the virus at length.
+“Russia is being hit pretty hard,” he said.

 Peskov, Putin’s spokesman, said Moscow hoped the United States might also be able to provide medical help to Russia if necessary when the time came.